Skip to main content

 “Common adverse effects of omeprazole include diarrhea, vomiting, and decreased appetite,” Dr. Alleyne says.
 “If these are seen, the drug should be discontinued, and a veterinarian should be contacted.”

-While omeprazole is typically well-tolerated, effects of long term use of omeprazole are still not fully understood.
-According to Dr. Chambers, omeprazole falls under a class of drugs known as proton pump inhibitors (PPIs).
+While omeprazole is typically well-tolerated, the effects of long-term use of omeprazole are still not fully understood.
+Omeprazole falls under a class of drugs known as proton pump inhibitors (PPIs).
 Research shows that while PPIs are generally safe in short courses, decisions to use these drugs long-term should be made with caution and with consideration of other medications the pet is taking to avoid drug interactions.

 Omeprazole should also be avoided or used with caution in dogs who have liver or kidney disease, are pregnant, or are nursing.